ellarem/mdb-climate-dashboard/README.md

 ---

 ## 6. Data sources

-The **source dataset** draws only on the sources outlined in our methodology document.

 The **enriched dataset** draws on a mix of database, MDB project webpages and PDF sources, including sustainability, impact, and annual reports, as well as DFI climate finance databases.